abcoxyzide/obds_training/README.md

-OBDS training repository, by Phil
+OBDS training repo, by phil